TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                 - [ ] Buffer overlaps of hurtboxes/hitboxes so that they lag by 1 or 2 update ticks (to compensate for the animator-input circular relationship).
                     - Just PROMISE me that the simulation tick isn't gonna run any faster than the allocated 16.667ms.
 (Bc then that would mess up real world timing)
                     - OH YES this needs to be included.
 It just doesn't feel like it's spot on (bc it's too early).
+                    - [ ] Also buffer the other direction too.
+Extend "parry" and "guard" frames 1-2 frames beyond what the AFA dictates.
+                        - Just to make sure that things feel like it responds to player input.

                 - [ ] Make one of each attack type animation.
                     - [ ] Attack.